In this guide

 If the panel has been asked to consider making or reviewing an interim order, one of the members of the panel must be a registered nurse, midwife or nursing associate.

-However, the nurse, midwife or nursing associate on the panel doesn’t necessarily have to be from same part of the register as the person whose fitness to practise, or entry in the register, we are investigating.3
+However, the nurse, midwife or nursing associate on the panel doesn’t necessarily have to be from the same part of the register as the person whose fitness to practise, or entry in the register, we are investigating.4

 Panels that decide on particular substantive order reviewsBack to top

 At reviews of substantive orders, one of the members of the panel must be a registered nurse, midwife or nursing associate.
-However, we do not require the nurse or midwife to be from the same part as the register as the person whose sanction the panel is reviewing, that is so long as the following conditions are met:
+However, we do not require the nurse or midwife to be from the same part of the register as the person whose sanction the panel is reviewing, so long as the following conditions are met:

 - the nurse, midwife or nursing associate has been continuously subject to a suspension order, a conditions of practice order, or a combination of periods of suspension and conditions, for at least two years, and